Last fall, one of my kids needed surgery. Our insurance company didn't deny the claim. They did something worse.

 I realized something that should have been obvious sooner: healthcare administration and supply chain have the same DNA.

 Both are process-heavy industries running on infrastructure from the 1980s.
 Both have convoluted workflows, legacy technology, and incumbents who benefit from the mess staying messy.
-The pattern-recognition and automation I'd spent two decades building — tracking shipments, flagging anomalies, catching errors before they compound — transfers directly to medical billing.
+The pattern-recognition and automation I'd spent nearly three decades building (tracking shipments, flagging anomalies, catching errors before they compound) transfers directly to medical billing.
 It's the same damn problem with different paperwork.

 Not a single one is built for you.
 Think about that for a second.
 Billions of dollars in software and Artificial Intelligence, and none of it is on your side.
 Until now.

 That's what Kupu is.
-The system that should have existed for decades, built for the person who actually gets the bill.
+The system that should have existed for decades, built for the person who actually gets the denial letter.

 I'm building it with a few principles that matter to me: